 (December 2016) App of the month: Crowdsource Cleaning the Planet

 Join the Litterati - a global community that is eradicating litter one piece at a time.
 Track your impact as you tag and upload photos of the litter you collect.
 By combining technology, social awareness and art, we are building the Digital Landfill - a photo gallery showcasing the different pieces of litter being picked up, and the overall impact of the movement.
 Geo-tagging provides insight into problem areas and highlights the most active Litterati communities.
 Keyword tags identify the most commonly found brands and products.
-We'll use this to work with companies and organizations to find environmentally friendly and sustainable solutions.
+We'll use this to work with companies and organisations to find environmentally friendly and sustainable solutions.
 This planet we call home is a big place to keep clean.
 We all need to play our part.
-Learn more.
+Learn more

 (September 2016) Special issue of Aquatic Conservation journal on MPA networks

 A special issue of Aquatic Conservation journal on marine protected area networks was published in September 2016, in conjunction with the World Conservation Congress.
 The issue, entitled Building Networks of MPAs: The Legacy from the 2014 Sydney World Parks Congress , includes 15 peer reviewed articles on a wide range of topics, including one on the Green List (Using the IUCN Green List of Protected and Conserved Areas to promote conservation impact through marine protected areas), co-authored by Francis Staub.
 All articles are available for free download.

 (March 2016) France and Madagascar: incoming hosts of the ICRI Secretariat 2016-2018